The Clark Library welcomes visits from academic and community groups, and also offers in-course instruction as well as workshops open the community.

 To schedule a visit, please contact us.

-We offer workshops on a number of topics, including GIS and data visualization.
+We offer open workshops on a number of topics, including GIS and data visualization.

 Self-paced ArcGIS tutorials are available through ESRI's Virtual Campus Course program for UM community members.

 Faculty are invited to work with us to offer in-class instruction sessions and workshops on finding and using data and using ArcGIS.
 Email Nicole Scholtz to schedule a session.